TrainWeb.org Facebook Page

 Map: AA 2 F 7 Topographic Maps

 Car 5023, one of few remaining yet to be overhauled, heads north toward the Baltimore Beltway I-695 overpass.
-In this vicinity Light RailLink shifts from running atop the old right of way of ASL to that of WB&A.
+Ahead, Light RailLink shifts west (left) from running atop the old ASL right of way onto that of WB&A.

 1953 Beltway